 The Company reviews the fair values generated by the model to determine whether prices are reflective of the current market by corroborating its estimates of fair value by comparing the results to non-binding independent prices provided by two independent third party pricing services for the loan portfolio.
-Each quarter the Company develops thresholds which are determined utilizing a senior securitization market for a similar pool of loans.
+Each quarter the Company develops thresholds which are determined utilizing the securitization market.

 If the internally developed fair values of the loan pools differ from the independent prices provided by greater than a predetermined threshold for the period, the Company highlights these differences for further review, both internally and with the third party pricing service.
 The Company obtains certain inputs used by the third party pricing services and evaluates them for reasonableness.
 The Company updates its own model if the Company determines the third party pricing inputs more accurately reflect the current market environment or observed information from the third party vendors.
 If the Company believes that its internally developed inputs more accurately reflect the current market environment, it will request that the third party pricing service review market factors that may not have been considered by the third party pricing service.
 The Company reconciles and resolves all pricing differences in excess of the predetermined thresholds before a final price is established.

-At December 31, 2016, the internally developed fair values of loan pools of \$1.60 billion had a difference between the model generated prices and third party prices provided of \$1.55 billion.
+At December 31, 2017, there were no pricing differences in excess of the predetermined thresholds between the model generated prices and third party prices.
+AtDecember 31, 2016, the internally developed fair values of loan pools of \$1.60 billion had a difference between the model generated prices and third party prices provided in excess of the derived predetermined threshold for the period.
+The internally developed prices were \$50 million higher than the third party prices provided of \$1.55 billion.
 After review and discussion, the Company affirmed and valued the investments at the higher internally developed prices.
 No other differences were noted at December 31, 2016 in excess of the derived predetermined threshold for the period.

-The Company's estimates of fair value of securitized loans held for investment involve management judgment and assumptions that are deemed to be significant to the fair value measurement process, which renders the resulting fair value estimates level 3 inputs in the fair value hierarchy.
+The Company's estimates of fair value of Loans held for investment involve management judgment and assumptions that are deemed to be significant to the fair value measurement process, which renders the resulting fair value estimates level 3 inputs in the fair value hierarchy.

-Securitized loans collateralized by jumbo, prime residential mortgages.
+Loans collateralized by jumbo, prime residential mortgages.

-The securitized loans collateralized by jumbo, prime residential mortgages are carried at fair value.
-The securitized loans are held as part of a consolidated Collateralized Financing Entity ("CFE").
+The loans collateralized by jumbo, prime residential mortgages are carried at fair value.
+The loans are held as part of a consolidated Collateralized Financing Entity ("CFE").
 A CFE is a variable interest entity that holds financial assets, issues beneficial interests in those assets and has no more than nominal equity and the beneficial interests have contractual recourse only to the related assets of the CFE.
 Accounting guidance for CFEs allow the Company to elect to measure the CFE's financial assets using the fair value of the CFE's financial liabilities as the fair values of the financial liabilities of the CFE are more observable.
-Therefore, the fair value of the securitized loans collateralized by jumbo, prime residential mortgages is based on the fair value of the securitized debt.
+Therefore, the fair value of the loans collateralized by jumbo, prime residential mortgages is based on the fair value of the financial liabilities.
 See discussion of the fair value of Securitized Debt, collateralized by Loans Held for Investment at fair value below.

-As the more observable Securitized debt, collateralized by loans held for investment are considered level 3 in the fair value hierarchy, the Securitized loans collateralized by jumbo, prime residential mortgages are also level 3 in the fair value hierarchy.
+As the more observable financial liabilities are considered level 3 in the fair value hierarchy, the Loans collateralized by jumbo, prime residential mortgages are also level 3 in the fair value hierarchy.